fgoulding/OddLED/README.md

 # LED Display Controller

-Dillinger is a command-line tool to generate output arrays for addressable leds built on non-standard layout (e.g. custom PCB layouts or just arranged strips)
+LED Display is a command-line tool to generate output arrays for addressable leds built on non-standard layout (e.g. custom PCB layouts or just arranged strips)

 # How to: